 Family history and genetics

 Many people with Down syndrome develop Alzheimer's disease.
+This is likely related to having three copies of chromosome 21 — and subsequently three copies of the gene for the protein that leads to the creation of beta-amyloid.
 Signs and symptoms of Alzheimer's tend to appear 10 to 20 years earlier in people with Down syndrome than they do for the general population.
-A gene contained in the extra chromosome that causes Down syndrome significantly increases the risk of Alzheimer's disease.

 Mild cognitive impairment